Seven Governance Themes. One Structural Finding.

 30.1%

-These aren’t abstract issues.
-For a trans or nonbinary employee, a name change that requires emailing HR, waiting for IT, chasing payroll, and manually correcting every system individually is not a process — it’s an ordeal.
-The experience of “coming out” administratively can be as stressful as the personal disclosure, particularly in organisations where the process is ad hoc and depends on the goodwill of individual administrators.
+These aren't abstract issues.
+For a trans or nonbinary employee, a name change that requires emailing HR, waiting for IT, and manually correcting every system individually is not a process — it's an ordeal.

 Systems are where good intentions get tested by administrative reality.
-An organisation can say it supports trans employees, but if the HR system can’t process a name change without a three-week ticket, the support is theoretical.
-The 41.0% with no process and the 47.8% with no pronoun capability tell us that for many organisations, the digital and administrative infrastructure hasn’t caught up with the policy commitments — if those commitments exist at all.
+The 41.0% with no process and the 47.8% with no pronoun capability tell us that for many organisations, the digital and administrative infrastructure hasn't caught up with the policy commitments — if those commitments exist at all.

-Trust, Disclosure & Psychological Safety — Do people feel safe?
+Theme 6 — Trust, Disclosure & Psychological Safety: Do people feel safe?

 30.6%